-Coffea liberica is commonly grown in Southeast Asia, in countries such as the Philippines.
+Coffea liberica is commonly grown in Southeast Asia and in countries such as the Philippines.
 The growing conditions are perfect in this region, and the coffee thrives.

 The size of the Liberica beans is slightly larger, and compared to regular coffee beans, they have a unique shape and a distinct aroma that sets them apart from other varieties.

-Recently though, Liberica coffee has experienced a resurgence, driven by a renewed global interest in gourmet and unique coffee flavors.
+In recent times, Liberica coffee has staged a remarkable resurgence, driven by a renewed global enthusiasm for gourmet and distinctive coffee flavors.

-Small, dedicated groups of farmers and coffee connoisseurs, particularly in the Philippines and Malaysia, have taken up the mantle of preserving and promoting the legacy and history of Liberica coffee, striving to reestablish its position in the specialty coffee market while honoring its distinctive roots.
+In this revival, small, dedicated groups of farmers and coffee connoisseurs, particularly in the Philippines and Malaysia, have undertaken the noble task of preserving and promoting the legacy and history of Liberica coffee.

-Today Liberica coffee beans are a popular choice for Filipino coffee drinkers, and it’s common to find bags of freshly roasted Barako coffee sitting on the shelves of local Sari-Sari stores.
+Today, the Liberica bean enjoys a resurgence in popularity, especially among Filipino coffee enthusiasts.
+It is not uncommon to find bags of freshly roasted Barako coffee, a variety of Liberica, proudly displayed on the shelves of local Sari-Sari stores.